latin-dict/latin-dict.github.io/docs/howto.md

 GoldenDict is a computer shell which can read and organize dictionaries of different formats.

 * Windows: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Windows).
 * Linux: install the application from your software manager; choose Qt5-based version if there are variants.
+Another option are [AppImage builds](https://github.com/Abs62/goldendict/releases).
 * macOS: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Mac-OS-X).